Skip to main content

 • Intelligent routing: Automatic fallbacks and load balancing across providers.

-• Self hosted friendly: Point the node at your own Requesty deployment via the Base URL option.
+• Self hosted friendly: Point the nodes at your own Requesty deployment via the Base URL option.

 Verification

 Add the Requesty Chat Model node to a workflow (for example connected to an AI Agent), run it, and confirm you get a response.
-Then check the Requesty analytics dashboard to confirm the request was logged.
+For images, add the Requesty Image Generation node with a prompt and run it, then check the output panel for the image preview.
+Finally, open the Requesty analytics dashboard to confirm the requests were logged.

 Resources